arnabganguly/HDInsightESPLab/RangerPolicyMgmt.md

 scan 'Customers'
 ````

-8. Notice all columns of the Column families of the 'Customers' table can be read.
+8. Notice all columns of the Column families of the 'Customers' table can be read using the clusteradmin.

 ![Ranger2](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture50.png)

 9. Switch the user to *hbaserestricted*
 ```
- kinit hbaserestricted
+ kinit clusteruser
  ```

 10. Start the Hbase shell and scan the *Customers* table.